friuns2/ZeroAllocationStrings/README.md

 by adding NonAllocString.instance prefix, string will be cached, so it will be allocated only 1 time

-Did some optimization and now its even better than https://github.com/Cysharp/ZString
+Did some optimization and now its even faster than https://github.com/Cysharp/ZString

 ```c#
     public void Update()